edumeet/edumeet-docker/README.md

 Q: I get network problems with room-server and media node  within docker when using ufw

 A: ufw by default blocks incoming traffic, and  thinks that media control port is accessed outside of the network.
+Firewall can also cause issues with component internal communication.